Special Education - SPE

 Highlights research based interventions that incorporate New York State Part 200 Regulations on transition.
 Addresses level-one assessment, transition IEP, family and community involvement and outcome-based instruction.
 Fostering self-advocacy among students with disabilities and person-centered planning are emphasized.
 Service options available in education, employment, community and adult living are explored.

 SPE 650 Intellectual Disabilities and Autism Spectrum Disorders: Etiology & Educational Needs 3 Credits

-Provides an overview of the comprehensive needs of students with Autism Spectrum and Severe Developmental Disabilities.
+Provides an overview of the comprehensive needs of students with Autism Spectrum Disorder and Severe Developmental Disabilities.
 Addresses etiology, myths, assessment, treatment, research-based interventions, program models and legal issues.
 Focuses on clinical implications for classroom and home environments, including family collaboration and the use of assistive technology.

 SPE 652 Functional Curriculum for Students with Severe Disabilities and ASD 3 Credits